Reduction of bielliptic surfaces: Abstract

 \section{Abstract}

-A bielliptic surface (a hyperelliptic surface) is a surface whose Albanese morphism gives an elliptic fibration.
-In the first part of this paper, we study the structure of bielliptic surfaces over a field of characteristic away from $2$ and $3$ to prove the Shafarevich conjecture for bielliptic surfaces with sections.
-In particular, we complete a proof of the Shafarevich conjecture for minimal surfaces of Kodaira dimension $0$ by this paper.
+A bielliptic surface (or hyperelliptic surface) is a smooth surface with a numerically trivial canonical divisor such that the Albanese morphism is an elliptic fibration.
+In the first part of this paper, we study the structure of bielliptic surfaces over a field of characteristic different from $2$ and $3$, in order to prove the Shafarevich conjecture for bielliptic surfaces with rational points.
+Furthermore, we demonstrate that the Shafarevich conjecture generally fails for bielliptic surfaces without rational points.
+In particular, this paper completes the study of the Shafarevich conjecture for minimal surfaces of Kodaira dimension $0$.

-In the second part of this paper, we study the N\'{e}ron model of a bielliptic surface.
-We prove the potential existence of the N\'{e}ron model of a bielliptic surface in the case where the residual characteristic is away from $2$ and $3$.
+In the second part of this paper, we study a N\'{e}ron model of a bielliptic surface.
+We establish the potential existence of a N\'{e}ron model for a bielliptic surface when the residual characteristic is not equal to $2$ or $3$.